k3tchup/google_drive_sync/readme.md

 [ ] figure out what to do with native docs we exported to docx/xslx/etc.  we don't want to put them back on the next sync.   do we want to flag them somewhere?

-[ ] multi-thread the merge functions

-[ ] implement a queueing service for dealing with the merges

 [ ] is there a way to grab total size of drive from the API without recursing through all the files?

-[ ] resumable uploads (in case the connection fails)

 [ ] handle file and directory moves